Vogeltak/maxcrone.org/_posts/books/2021-09-11-out-of-your-mind.md

 > We forget that trough implies crest, and crest implies trough.
 > There is no such thing as pure sound — sound is sound/silence.
 > Light is light/darkness.
-> Light is pulsation — between everyr light pulse there is the dark pulse.
+> Light is pulsation — between every light pulse there is the dark pulse.

-> There are Egyptiani inscriptions from 6000 BCE or so that describe the world as going hopelessly to the dogs.
+> There are Egyptian inscriptions from 6000 BCE or so that describe the world as going hopelessly to the dogs.
 > It seems this has always been the complaint.

 > [...] things get worse and worse as time goes on until the end of the kali yuga when Shiva puts on a black appearance